FoleyLab/wptherml_v1.0.0/README.md

    * `cd wptherml`
    * `python setup.py install`

-- To get started using pip:
+- To install with pip:
    * `pip install wptherml`

 - Open a new .py file in your favorite text editor or IDE, e.g.